adri4silva/adri4silva/README.md

 ### 👨‍💻 Experience

-- 🔭 I’m currently working at Hopin as an iOS developer.
+- 🔭 I’m currently working at Trade Republic as an iOS developer.
-- 📱 In the past, I worked at Quobis and FREENOW
+- 📱 In the past, I worked at Quobis, FREENOW and Hopin
 <!--
 **adri4silva/adri4silva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.